JensKlimke/jk/.junie/guidelines.md

 5. **Check consistency** between implementation and specifications
    - Ensure the specifications accurately reflect the implementation
    - Update specifications if discrepancies are found

+### Post-Steps (for both cases)

+- Run all unit tests.
+- Check if the specification and the implementation are consistent, e.g., that the new feature doesn't affect old requirements or the implemented features don't contradict the specified tasks.
+- Run an integration test by executing the docker-compose stack.

 ## Specification Maintenance Guidelines